How long has Malmesbury Carnival been going?

 So how much has the Carnival raised?

-Last year Carnival grant total was over £17,000 for local causes.
+In 2020, Carnival made grants of just under £20,000 to 43 local causes.
 But did you know even in 1935, Carnival raised £117 10s and 10d?
 No-one really knows the total, but Carnival must have raised an equivalent of over £1 million over the years.

 Who benefits from Carnival?